10 Different Types of Hammers and Their Uses

 - 4 lb

-Hammer Handle Materials (Expert Comparison)
+Hammer Handle Materials

-Wood Handles
+Wooden Handles

 - Traditional feel

-- Preferred for carpentry
+- Common in carpentry

 Fiberglass Handles